Mark Sullivan, class of 1977

 Sullivan transferred to Saint Anselm from the University of Massachusetts, and completed an internship with the nearby Derry Police Department.
 His first job was with the Federal Protective Service, and soon moved on to the Inspector General's office at the Department of Housing and Urban Development.
 After covering California, Nevada, Hawaii and Guam, he was reassigned to the Boston office, only to learn he had been selected by the Secret Service and was being stationed in Detroit.

 Protecting the President

 Sullivan's call to the White House came in 1991 when he was assigned to protect George H.W.
 Bush.
 His first presidential trip was back to New Hampshire for a campaign rally in the first-in-the-nation primary state.
 One year later he moved to the first lady's detail, and following the 1992 election, moved to President Bill Clinton's protection detail.

-Kevin Flynn '82, a special agent in Portland, Maine, saw Sullivan's commitment, attention to detail, and leadership qualities early in his career.
+Kevin Flynn '82, a law enforcement professional and former special agent, saw Sullivan's commitment, attention to detail, and leadership qualities early in his career.
 "I first met mark when our paths crossed in Detroit in 1984, during the presidential campaign.
 After we got talking and I got to know him a little, I knew that someday I'd be working for him."